 - 1. Click the Configuration tab and select Zones. - 2.
 Click New Zone. - 3.
 Type a name for the zone. - 4.
 Select the appropriate Network ID (gateway) from the dropdown list. - 5.
 Select the appropriate room from the dropdown list. - 6.
-(Optional) Check ignore occupancy sensors if a set of lights have sensors that must be disabled due to an unusual installation circumstance (such as large fans moving within the range of the motion).
-For zones with this flag, the profile editor shows a single slider to set both active and inactive lighting levels. - 7.
+(Optional) Check ignore occupancy sensors only if the facility chooses not to use occupancy sensing. - 7.
 (Optional) Check safety lighting to activate the minimum active/inactive light level specified in Administration General Settings (see page 75). - 8.
-(Optional) Check coordination enabled to permit coordinated control for the zone (for more information on coordinated control, see page 60). - 9.
+(Optional) Check coordination enabled to permit coordinated control for the zone. - 9.
 (Optional) Type a text description of the zone. - 10.
 Click Create Zone.